openhab/openhab-js/README.md

 See [openhab-js : EventObject](https://openhab.github.io/openhab-js/global.html#EventObject) for full API documentation.

-When disabling the option _Convert Event from Java to JavaScript type in UI-based scripts_, you will receive a raw Java event object instead of the `event` object described above in UI-based scripts.
+When disabling the option _Convert Event from Java to JavaScript type in Script Actions & Script Conditions_, you will receive a raw Java event object instead of the `event` object described above in _Script Actions_ & _Script Conditions_.
+This is useful for advanced users, but not recommended for most users.
 See the expandable section below for more details.

 <details>
 <summary>Raw Script Module Event Object</summary>

-This table gives an overview over the raw Java `event` object of Script Actions & Script Conditions (well-known from Main UI rules) for most common trigger types:
+This table gives an overview over the raw Java `event` object of _Script Actions_ & _Script Conditions_ (well-known rules in Main UI) for most common trigger types:

 | Property Name  | Type                                                                                                                 | Trigger Types                          | Description                                                                                                   | Rules DSL Equivalent   |
 |----------------|----------------------------------------------------------------------------------------------------------------------|----------------------------------------|---------------------------------------------------------------------------------------------------------------|------------------------|